carmonalab/STACAS/README.md

 Find a tutorial for `STACAS` in a complete Seurat integration pipeline at: [STACAS demo](https://carmonalab.github.io/STACAS.demo/STACAS.demo.html) (code and instructions [here](https://github.com/carmonalab/STACAS.demo))

-See also how `STACAS` compares to Seurat for the integration of heterogeneos data sets: [STACAS vs Seurat](https://carmonalab.github.io/STACAS.demo/Tcell.demo.html)
+See also how `STACAS` compares to other computational tools for the integration of heterogeneos data sets: [STACAS vs other tools](https://carmonalab.github.io/STACAS.demo/Tcell.demo.html)

 ### Citation